Aashirvaad: Spices

 ITC forayed into the branded spices market with the launch of Aashirvaad Spices in Northern India in May 2005.
 The offering currently consists of chili, turmeric, and coriander powder.

 The company entered organic foods retailing in July 2007 with the launch of Aashirvaad Select Organic Spices comprising chili, turmeric and coriander powders.

 Instant food mixes

 This range, launched in March 2006, includes gulab jamun, rava idli, rice idli, rice dosa, dhokla, khaman, rasmalai and vada mix.
 In 2021, it entered the ready-to-mix Indian breakfast sector with instant poha, upma, sambar and suji halwa mixes.

 Multi-purpose cooking paste

 The ‘Aashirvaad’ Multi-Purpose cooking paste ‘Bhuna hua taiyaar masala’, is a fried paste of onions, tomatoes, ginger and garlic shallow fried in refined sunflower oil.
 It is a basic paste used for most North Indian dishes.

 Dairy

 Aashirvaad entered packaged dairy segment in 2015 with the launch of ghee.
 The dairy division also includes milk, curd, paneer, lassi and mishti doi sold under 'Aashirvad Svasti' brand.

-Initiative for good digestive health

-Aashirvaad launched DQ test to bring the attention of consumers toward the significance of good digestive health.